zuna2005/stopwatch/README.md

 # Stopwatch App

 ## Description
 The Stopwatch App is a simple web-based timer application that allows users to manage multiple stopwatches simultaneously.
+Stopwatches are automatically saved in local storage, ensuring they persist across page reloads.
 Each stopwatch can be started, paused, resumed, cleared, or deleted individually.
 Additionally, users can delete all stopwatches at once.

 ## Features
 - **Add Stopwatch** – Create a new stopwatch instance.